 Opportunities are external trends or events you can leverage.
 This might involve:

 Your key task here is to match these opportunities with your internal strengths.
-For instance, if your business is known for innovative design and there’s a rising consumer interest in sustainable materials, you might create a product line that marries eco-friendliness with aesthetic appeal.
+If your agency is known for sharp execution and there’s rising demand from MSPs for growth support that actually understands their business model, you might build a service line specifically for that niche rather than staying generic.
 This alignment allows you to capitalize on market trends quickly, while also differentiating yourself.

 Threats

 Threats are external developments that could hamper your growth or profitability.
-They might include intensifying competition, economic downturns, or shifts in trade policies.
-By identifying threats early, you have the chance to devise contingencies, such as diversifying your supply chain to limit the impact of new import regulations.
+They might include intensifying competition, economic downturns, or shifts in how clients buy.
+By identifying threats early, you have the chance to devise contingencies, such as diversifying your client base to limit the impact of losing any single account.
 Addressing threats up front is usually more cost-effective and less stressful than reacting under pressure when a crisis hits.

 Porter’s Five Forces